smartdevicelink/sdl_evolution/proposals/nnnn-alert-icon.md

 ## Alternatives considered

-Optionally, we can use `graphic`, `appIcon`, `cmdIcon` and `menuIcon` to cover some alert usage scneries instead of adding a new `alerIcon`, but that may confuse developers by which icon should be used.
-And it can not support customised alert, such as vehicle health alert, traffic sign alert and etc.
+Optionally, we can use `graphic`, `appIcon`, `cmdIcon` and `menuIcon` to cover some alert usage scenarios instead of adding a new `alerIcon`, but that may confuse developers by which icon should be used.
+And it cannot support customized alerts, such as vehicle health alert, traffic sign alert and etc.